arrahmanbd/flutter_addons/README.md

 Flutter Addons is a collection of extensions and utilities designed to simplify and accelerate the development of Flutter applications.
 This package includes a variety of tools that help streamline common tasks, making it easier to build high-quality apps quickly and efficiently.

+Absolutely!
+Here's a more convincing and impactful version of that line:

+> ⚡ Supercharge your Flutter workflow and become **10x more productive** by using the [Flutter Addons VS Code Extension](https://marketplace.visualstudio.com/items?itemName=arrahmanbd.flutter-addons) – available now on the Visual Studio Marketplace!

 ## Features

  ## 🚀 **Key Features**